Would you like to show your visitors the last blog posts that they viewed?

-Many online shopping sites use cookies to display recently viewed items to their users.
-This helps keep users interested and builds brand recognition.
-You can do the same thing with the blog posts on your WordPress site.
+Many online shopping sites use cookies to display recently viewed items to keep users engaged and build brand recognition.

-In this article, we’ll show you how to display the last visited posts to a user in WordPress.
+In this article, we will teach you how to display the last visited posts to a user in WordPress.
+With a few simple steps, you can make your site more user-friendly and engaging.

 Why Display Last Visited Posts in WordPress?

-You can do the same thing on your WordPress blog, helping your returning visitors to continue where they left off on their last visit.
+You can do the same thing on your WordPress blog.
+This can help your returning visitors to continue where they left off on their last visit.

-Let’s have a look at how you can display a personalized list of the last posts that were visited by a user in WordPress.
+Let’s look at how you can display a personalized list of the last posts a user visited in WordPress.

 How to Display Last Visited Posts in WordPress